Table of Contents

 3 mistakes to avoid while setting up your website chatbot

-Mistake 1: Don’t expect users to stay on the web
+Mistake 1: Expecting users to stay on the web

-The problem of dropped of website visitors iis not just limited to one industry.
-Almost any business that receives inbound traffic are at the risk of missing leads and losing business.
-Lets take an example for 4 different industries on how the chatbot would behave.
+The problem of dropped-off website visitors is not just limited to one industry.
+Almost any business that receives inbound traffic is at the risk of missing leads and losing business.
+Let’s take an example for 4 different industries on how the chatbot would behave.
 While the goal of the website chatbot remains the same – Engage customers and grow revenue, the conversations can differ significantly as different industries offer different services.

-All of the above industries are very unique with the customers needs being almost immediate.
-Think about a customer facing water clogging or a severe tooth pain they dont want to wait for a day to let your service get back to them.
+All of the above industries are very unique with the customers’ needs being almost immediate.
+Think about a customer facing water clogging or severe tooth pain.
+They would not want to wait for a day to let your service get back to them.
 They are looking for someone who can solve their problem as soon as possible if not instantly.
-This is why dropped of web visitors in these industries is a big NO. Below is the set of queries service companies should be ready to engage customers on if a call is missed while they are busy handling other customers.
+This is why dropped in web visitors in these industries is a big NO. Below is the set of queries service companies should be ready to engage customers on if a call is missed while they are busy handling other customers.